sirthias/spliff/README.md

 algorithm, which divides the problem of finding a suitable diff into two parts, that are then solved separately and recursively.

-Any resemblance to other, overloaded meanings of the word "spliff" is purely coincidental.
+There is, of course, no relationship with other, potentially overloaded meanings of the word "spliff".
-Of course.

 License